 While not required, we welcome the parent's choice to plan a special celebration for their child's birthday at the center.
+We hope you'll feel welcome to brainstorm some good ideas with our staff as you plan.
+Consider these suggestions:

+- Bring afternoon snacks such as muffins, soft pretzels, fruit, juice bars - Donate something to the classroom in your child's honor such as a book, audiotape, puzzle - Eat breakfast, lunch, or snack with your child at the center

-There are a small number of items we would like to ask you not to bring to the program because of their impact on the safety of the children (choking): candy, marshmallows, popcorn, nuts, and latex balloons (Mylar are permitted).
+There are a small number of items we would like to ask you not to bring to the program because of their impact on the safety of the children:

+- Candy, Marshmallows, Popcorn (potential choking hazards) - Nuts (potential choking and allergy hazard) - Latex Balloons (Mylar are permitted)

 Out of respect for family choice and the children's daily routines, commercialism is discouraged.